bogdanMierloiu/devops-training-java-devs/bogdan-mierloiu/linux/L1-List-files.md

 # ls -> list items without arguments
 ## "Arguments are case-sensitive, like... everything in Linux :)"
-ls -alSr
-ls -l
-ls -lh
+ls -al -> `easiest way` to list all items with details ls -alSr ls -l ls -lh